pranayrp/portfolio/assignment34.md

 —------------------------------------------------------------------------------------------------------------------

-Step two: Critique the data visualization
+Step two: Critique the data visualization<br>
 Having viewed the above data visualization, as suggested, I used Stephen Few's critique method (Data Visualization Effectiveness Profile) to critique it.

 Usefulness